agentheath/portfolio/writing/mobile_app/gov_framework.md

 The _Mobile App_ platform allows you to quickly and reliably create mobile-tailored apps visible and accessible to all _Company_ employees without the overhead of building, maintaining, distributing, and marketing a standalone mobile app. _Mobile App_ provides the following advantages to apps published on the platform:

 * Login authentication
-* Logging, metrics and dashboards
+* Logging, metrics, and dashboards
 * Push notifications
 * Testing
 * UI components
 * Build with familiar tools
 * Code once, deploy to Android and iOS
-* Distribution to all _Company_ mobile-devices
+* Distribution to all _Company_ mobile devices
 * Built-in user base/visibility